epicmanmoo/epicmanmoo.github.io/index.md

   reader(s), if there are even any, to who I am and what I do!.

 ## Who am I?
 (Continued)
-  Continuing where I left off, (I'll probably update this when I stop procrastinating my procrastination) :/
+  Continuing where I left off, (I'll probably update this when I stop procrastinating my procrastination) :P